If you are looking for new experiences, Russian river cruises are right for you.

-A.: Please note, that all foreigners staying in Russia for more than 7 working days, excluding holidays and weekends, must have their Russian visas registered for the entire period of their stay.
+Please note, that all foreigners staying in Russia for more than 7 working days, excluding holidays and weekends, must have their Russian visas registered for the entire period of their stay.
 You must register on the day of your arrival or you may be required to pay fines or may experience trouble when leaving the country.
-Our company can provide registration service.

 Q.: Do I need to register my visa if I am staying for 7 business days?